dfki-ric/pytransform3d/doc/source/user_guide/rotations.rst

 .. note::

-    When plotting basis vectors it is a convention to use red for the x-axis, green for the y-axis and blue for the z-axis (RGB for xyz).
+    When plotting basis vectors, it is a convention to use red for the x-axis, green for the y-axis and blue for the z-axis (RGB for xyz).

 We can easily chain multiple rotations: we can apply the rotation defined